Lost in Food

 Easy banana bread, a super simple bake and a great way of using up those bananas that are looking a little past their best.
 A great bake for kids.

-Our easy banana bread is one of those recipes that we have meant to put on the blog for a long time.
-Michelle has made this recipe for years, it’s a simple bake.
+My easy banana bread is one of those recipes that I have meant to put on the blog for a long time.
 A great cake for beginners, which uses ingredients that most of us have in our store cupboards.

 A buttered slice of banana bread in the foreground on a pink plate and the rest of the loaf to the back sitting on a wire cooling rack with some fresh bananas to the back.